zanderlewis/zanderlewis/TEMPLATE.md

 ###

 Wait...
-If I joined Github **{{ ACCOUNT_AGE }}** years ago, how can I be there be a commit over 45 years old?
+If I joined Github **{{ ACCOUNT_AGE }}** years ago, how can there be there be a commit over 45 years old?
 That's because I backdated my first commit to 1980.
 I'm a time traveler. 😎

 Actually, I'm not a time traveler.
 I just wanted to make my Github profile look cool. 😅 The command you run to get this is:
 ```bash